Pablo400-glitch/Proyecto_2D_Unity/README.md

 ## Introduction

 This project is a 2D game developed in Unity for the subject `Fundamentos del Desarrollo de Videojuegos`.
-On this game I had the idea to do a metroidvania style game, where the player has to progress through the map and defeat enemies to get to the end of the level.

 The game is a 2D platformer similar to the classic Metroid games, where the player has to explore the map and defeat enemies to progress.
-The player has an armor similar to samus, and can shoot projectiles to defeat enemies.
+The player has an armor similar to Samus Aran, and can shoot projectiles to defeat enemies.
 The player can also jump to avoid enemies and obstacles.

 ## Entities